ycm-core/YouCompleteMe/README.md

   `--java-completer` when calling `install.py`.

 To simply compile with everything enabled, there's a `--all` flag.
-You need to specify it manually by adding `--clangd-completer`.
+You need to specify it manually by adding `--clang-completer`.
 So, to install with all language features, ensure `xbuild`, `go`, `node` and `npm` tools are installed and in your `PATH`, then simply run: